danito/KnownMastodon/README.md

 Admin page shows all Mastodon servers connected by the users.

 - Multiple servers possible; something breaks at three (but who needs that much syndication?)

-Still on the Todo list:

 - Selective deletion of Mastodon accounts.
 - Delete instance from server page.

+Still on the Todo list:

+- Localisation other than English

 Installation: save and rename KnownMastodon to IdnoPlugins/Mastodon